 Sturm: What do you want people to take away from your films?

 Emery: My goal is to help open your eyes a little more.
-Recently, there was a young lady there who cried, was crying, because she was a woman of color.
+Recently, there was a young lady who cried.
+She was a woman of color.
 I asked her why she was crying, and she told me that she had gone to the doctor and that they had done some procedures that were preventing her from being able to have children.
 She didn’t even know what was done to her.

 I want people to understand it’s not just about people of color or white people, it’s about all people, that racism affects all of us.
 Either we are the receiver of the negativity or the giver of it, or even when we remain impartial.
 Because when you remain impartial and do nothing, you really are propelling it forward.
 I want people to be able to understand what it looks like and then to look within themselves and how they can make change on an institutional level and an individual level.
 Because we create institutions.